erikpukinskis/prototype-narrative-editor/editor.md

 Editor
 ------

+_*This is not actual code, it's just some notes on what the editor might do.*_

 When you write code, it is hashed with the hashes of its dependencies and stored.
 Whenever there is an interaction with the running server, it is hashed with the hash of the server.
 Subsequent interactions are hashed with the hash, forming a long chain.

 When you "change" the file, you're actually just forking it and starting a new branch of interactions.
 When you're in the editor, you will see the branch actually fall away below and a new viewer appear.
 You'd also see the chain of interactions nearby somehow, and you'd be able to replay then.
 Maybe a literal draggable chain that you can break/edit and drop onto the viewer.
 I know, pretty 90s right?